tomheston/fragility-metrics/FRAGILITY_METRICS.md

 ### Definitions
 **Significance (p-value)**: the p-value quantifies compatibility of the observed data with the null hypothesis (no effect).
 Lower p-values indicate stronger evidence against the null hypothesis.
 Conventional threshold: p < 0.05 for "statistically significant."

-**Fragility (fr)**: the fragility summary statistic, fr, measures the stability of the significance classification. fr ∈ [0,1]. **A high fr indicates stability**, i.e., it takes a significant shift in outcomes to flip significance. **A low fr indicates fragility**, i.e., it takes only a slight change in outcomes to flip significance.
+**Fragility (fr)**: the fragility summary statistic, fr, measures the stability of the significance classification. **A high fr indicates stability**, i.e., it takes a significant shift in outcomes to flip significance. **A low fr indicates fragility**, i.e., it takes only a slight change in outcomes to flip significance.
 Fragility quantifies the minimal perturbation to the data required to reverse the p-value decision.
+Native fragility quotients measure the proportion, and fr ∈ [0,1] is their percentile-normalized index.

 **Robustness (nb)**: The robustness summary statistic, nb, measures how far from neutral the experimental result is, accounting for uncertainty. nb ∈ [0,1] where high nb = far from neutrality and low nb = near neutrality.
 Robustness (nb) translates to *"strength of evidence for non-zero effect"* but not effect size. **A high nb** indicates strong evidence that an effect exists, while **a low nb** suggests that little or no effect exists.